mitali-mathur/mitali-mathur.github.io/_pages/about.md

 I am an aspiring economist whose interests lie at the intersection of migration, development, and labor.

 Prior to beginning my Ph.D. in economics, I spent time working on research projects in the development sector.
-I have spent time working in India and Kenya on research projects related to migration, gender, data quality and behavioral nudges.
+I have worked on research projects related to migration, gender, data quality and behavioral nudges.

-I enjoy traveling, hiking, playing ultimate frisbee, and scuba diving.
+I <a href="https://mitali-mathur.github.io/blog/2023/personal/">enjoy</a> traveling, hiking, playing ultimate frisbee, scuba diving, Odissi dancing, and grilling.